Queen of All Saints Basilica: History

 In 1929 the Calvert Club, a Catholic area fraternal organization, pushed to establish a church in the Sauganash area.
 Its members petitioned the Archbishop of Chicago, Cardinal George Mundelein, who granted the request and appointed Father Francis A. Ryan to be pastor of the new parish dedicated to Queen of All Saints.
 The initial church structure was a portable wood-frame church that had previously served as St. Giles Church in nearby Oak Park.
 It was relocated to the northwest corner of Peterson and Knox Avenues and dedicated in June 1929 as Queen of All Saints Church.
 The area filled with residential developments after World War II, and first attracted Irish and German immigrants and their descendants.
-The ethnic composition of the neighborhood has not changed since, although there has been substantial mixing between the two dominant ethnic groups.
 The Queen of All Saints School was founded in 1932 and like the church, has an enrollment largely of Irish and Germanic descent.
 On March 26, 1962, Pope John XXIII elevated the church to the dignity of a basilica.